GBDT-PL/GBDT-PL/README.md

-# News
-04/08/2019: New experiments added.

-04/04/2018: Speedup CSV file preprocess.
-Python interface for Linux is available now.
-Documentation will be added soon.

 # GBDT-PL
 We extend gradient boosting to use piecewise linear regression trees (PL Trees), instead of piecewise constant regression trees.
 PL Trees can accelerate convergence of